katjagit/language-school/README.md

 language-school

-A PHP website with a learning management system, user and teacher account, created for learning purposes.
+A PHP website with a learning management system, user and teacher account, self-generated lecture pages.
+Created for learning purposes.

-The next step: replace mysqli connection with PDO.
+Next step: rewrite the code using OOP and outsourse the PHP code for pages 'register.php', 'login.php' Already made two classes (lib/classes):
+- Db.class.php using PDO
+- User.class.php